-GoDaddy have made a big effort recently to really cater to WordPress users.
+GoDaddy has made a big effort recently to really cater to WordPress users.
 From their acquisition of Manage WP (which we use) to simplified WordPress installation and management tools, they are doing a great job.

 That said I still have a common gripe and that is the aggressiveness of their upsells.
-It borders on sneaky sometimes, so just pay attention as you go through the signup process to make sure you don’t end up paying for more that you intended (or need).
+It borders on sneaky sometimes, so just pay attention as you go through the signup process to make sure you don’t end up paying for more than you intended (or need).

 GoDaddy Systems and Support

 One thing you can’t fault GoDaddy on is their customer service.
 I have had cause to interact with support at GoDaddy many times and it has always been a good experience.
 Good quality support 24/7 is one of the major benefits of going with a big host like GoDaddy or one of the EIG brands.

 GoDaddy Load Test

 GoDaddy’s Load Impact test results are not brilliant.
 The average load time increased to 1.42s, and as you can see in the chart above they do exhibit a fairly linear relationship between the number of virtual concurrent users and the VU load time.